ykkimhgu/DLIP_doc/airsim/docs/tutorial/tutorial_block.md

 For Windows, you can just change the code in Visual Studio, press F5 and re-run.
 There are few batch files available in folder `AirSim\Unreal\Environments\Blocks` that lets you sync code, clean etc.

-### Chosing Your Vehicle: Car or Multirotor

-By default AirSim spawns multirotor.
-You can easily change this to car and use all of AirSim goodies.
-Please see [using car](https://microsoft.github.io/AirSim/using_car/) guide.

 ## FAQ